psyGamer/TASRecorder/README.md

     - Ubuntu/Debian based: `sudo apt-get install ffmpeg` (Might not include all codec you want.
 You'll need to look for them yourself)
     - Fedora based: `sudo dnf install ffmpeg-free` (Might not include all codec you want.
 You'll need to look for them yourself)
     - Arch Linux based: `sudo pacman -S ffmpeg`
     - Other: You'll need to install the libraries on you own.
-Howevery if you aren't using something from above, you probably know what you're doing
+However if you aren't using something from above, you probably know what you're doing
 - (Optional, but very recommended) CelesteTAS for easier recording

 You can use the debug console command `ffmpeg_check` to verify that you've successfully installed the FFmpeg libraries.